lmns-solutions/arduino-interactive-lessons/communication/handpose-serial.md

 ### The HandPose Data Structure

-Just like with [PoseNet](ml5js-serial.md#the-posenet-data-structure), the TensorFlow and ml5 HandPose APIs use the same data structure.
+Just like with {% include tlink.html id='communication-ml5js-serial' text='PoseNet' %}#the-posenet-data-structure, the TensorFlow and ml5 HandPose APIs use the same data structure.
 The model returns an array of objects describing each detected hand (always one in ml5's case, currently).
 Each "hand" object includes four things:
 - a `handInViewConfidence`, which is the model's confidence that the hand actually exists
 - a `boundingBox`, which provides the `topLeft` x,y and `bottomRight` x,y positions of the detected hand
 - a `landmarks` array, which includes the 3D (x,y,z) coordinates of each hand landmark (keypoint)